dhangerkapil/reasoning-llms-usecases/docs/index.md

 # Reasoning Models Workshop

+Welcome to the Reasoning Models Workshop!

+Reasoning models represent the next step in generative AI.
+While traditional LLMs like GPT excel at generating fluent responses, reasoning models are designed to:

+- Think through problems step by step
+- Follow multi-step logic
+- Deliver structured, explainable answers

+**Why does this matter?**

+In industries such as finance, insurance, healthcare, and law, it's not enough for AI to sound smart—it must:

+- Reason through complexity
+- Support real decisions
+- Trace and explain its logic

+That's where reasoning models come in.

+This workshop is designed to give you both understanding and hands-on experience.
+Whether you're from a low-code, code-first, or no-code background, you'll gain the tools and intuition to build powerful AI solutions that don't just talk—but think.

-This workshop provides an interactive exploration of Reasoning Models using Jupyter notebooks and real-world use cases.
-Learn how to leverage reasoning model's capabilities for complex analytical tasks and decision-making scenarios.
+You'll explore reasoning models through interactive Jupyter notebooks and real-world use cases, learning how to leverage their capabilities for complex analytical tasks and decision-making scenarios.

 ## Workshop Structure

-The workshop is organized into two main sections:
+The workshop is organized into sections:

 ### Getting Started